 Soil quality varies from location to location.
 The soil in some regions might be perfect for growing vegetables and flowers, while the soil someplace else must be heavily amended with organic matter to grow anything.
 The following four common types of soil have different properties:

 - Silt: Fine and soft, silt grains are smaller than grains of sand.
 Silty soil is associated with prior flooding that washed topsoil downstream.
 Silty soils are suitable for growing most types of plants but will benefit from adding organic matter to help increase drainage.
-Depending on its nutrient content, it may also require fertilizer.
+Depending on its nutrient content, silt may also require a fertilizer.

 - Loamy: An optimal blend of silt, sand, clay, and organic matter, loamy soil is a gardener’s best friend.
 It drains well, yet resists compaction as it dries out.
 It’s suitable for growing fruits, vegetables, and most types of flowers and shrubs.